 Do you know on how much unused space you're sitting on?
 Do you know what that's costing your organization?

-Knowing how much space is actually being used on daily basis can really help you cut out a great deal of excess cost.
-The goal of an actual space utilization analysis is to establish a baseline of current utilization, reveal opportunities for efficiencies, and then use that data to build a case for optimizing the use of space to maintain productivity and competitive advantage.
+Knowing how much space is actually being used on a daily basis can help you cut down on excess costs.
+The goal of an actual space utilization analysis is to establish a baseline of current utilization, reveal opportunities for efficiencies, and then use that data to build a case for optimizing the use of space to maintain productivity and a competitive advantage.

-The steps to reducing unnecessary occupancy costs are to start with understanding how much and what types of space you are using today, progress through workplace change and continue ongoing measurement every day.
+The steps to reducing unnecessary occupancy costs are to start with understanding how much and what types of space you are using today, progress through workplace change, and ongoing daily measurement.

 Prepare to think about the workspace in terms of:

-AgilQuest's Commander BI delivers actual use of space data on a daily basis and assesses human presence events throughout the organization, badge swipe data from the front door, turnstile data from the street entrance, login events and virtual private network (VPN) packets from the network, keyed entry from VOIP phones and more.
-Different offices, floors and departments may have different space utilization, so you can't do just a sample bedcheck or manual survey.
+Different offices, floors, and departments may have different space utilization, so you can't do just a sample "bed check" or manual survey.
+AgilQuest's Commander BI software delivers actual use of space data on a daily basis and assesses human presence events throughout the organization, badge swipe data from the front door, turnstile data from the street entrance, login events and virtual private network (VPN) packets from the network, keyed entry from VOIP phones, and more.